-Step 1: How to Prepare the Peeps for the Diorama
+Step 1: Prepare the Peeps for the Diorama

-When you get the Peeps, you will notice 3 things that make them rather difficult diorama materials:
+When you get the Peeps, you will notice three things that make them rather difficult diorama materials.

 Problem 1: The rabbit Peeps are not flat on the bottom, making them harder to stand up in a scene.

 Solution: Cut off the bottom so that the rabbit stands flat.
-We tried snipping and cutting, and found that you could get the best cut with a good, sharp knife dipped in water.
+We tried snipping and cutting, and we found that you could get the best cut with a good, sharp knife dipped in water.

 Problem 2: All Peeps are squishy and hard to handle without damaging.

-Solution: Buy your Peeps a week ahead of time, take them out of the package and lay them out to dry (after you've cut the bottoms flat.)
-Tip: We learned by hard experience not to stand the Peeps up to dry .They will stick amazingly well to the surface.
+Solution: Buy your Peeps a week ahead of time, take them out of the package, and lay them out to dry (after you've cut the bottoms flat.)
+We learned by hard experience not to stand the Peeps up to dry—they will stick amazingly well to the surface.
 Lay them down on their sugary backsides.